Stratman History, Family Crest & Coats of Arms

 Early History of the Stratman family

-Another 291 words (21 lines of text) covering the years 1285, 1320 and 1364 are included under the topic Early Stratman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stratman research.
+Another 175 words (12 lines of text) covering the years 1285, 1320 and 1364 are included under the topic Early Stratman History in all our PDF Extended History products and printed products wherever possible.

 Stratman Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Stratman have been found, including Stratton, Straton, Straiton and others.

 Early Notables of the Stratman family (pre 1700)